GitMew/C-RISCV-MDs/s2_rars.md

 ## 4. Pseudo-expressions
 - To start off, labels are written "*my_label:*" as in the data declarations, and are linked to the first non-blank line of assembly code after (or the end of the program if nothing comes after).

-- The editor supports all kinds of pseudo-instructions, as those in the following table.
+- The editor supports all kinds of pseudo-instructions, like those in the following table.

 | Pseudo-op | Meaning |
 |------|---------|